brotame/multi-step-form/README.md

 If you want to display the value of the inputs that the user provided, you must:

 1. Give the inputs that you want to display a unique ID.
-2. Place a text block or a paragraph anywhere you want with the following ID: `InputID + "-value"`
+2. Place a text block or a paragraph anywhere you want with the following ID:
+   - `InputID + "-value"` for fields and checkboxes.
+   - `GroupName + "-value"` for radio inputs.

 > I.E: to display the value of an input that has a **#name** ID, just place a text block with **#name-value** as ID.
+> I.E: to display the value of the selected radio input in the group named **variants**, just place a text block with **#variants-value** as ID.

 ### _Optional_: Submit an additional form on the first step